nehaljwani/team.exiv2.org/book/IMaEA.md

     };
 ```

-The two versions of the data are encoded in tiffimage_int.c++
+The two versions of the data are encoded in tiffimage_int.cpp

 ```cpp
         { Tag::root, nikonAf21Id,      nikon3Id,         0x00b7    },